Student Handbook - Anti-Discrimination Policy

 It is the policy of Union College that all our students should be able to enjoy an environment free of discrimination, harassment, or violence and shall have equal opportunity in the education, employment, and services of the College.
 This policy refers to, but is not limited to discrimination in the following areas: race, gender, age, color, religion, creed, ethnicity, national origin, ancestry, marital status, sexual orientation, gender identity and expression, disability/handicap, veteran status, or any other status protected under applicable federal, state, and local laws.
 Respect for the dignity and worth of others should be the guiding principle for our relations with each other.
 This discrimination policy also applies to all electronic communications.
+To file a grievance please see section on Students with Disabilities, Discrimination Grievance Procedures.

 Bias Policy/Acts of Intolerance